zahur76/MilestoneProject1/README.md

 This page has a layout of 9 main activities which can be done in Mauritius covering activities for all demographics.
 Image and text description used for the activities.

+A short tourism video was embedded folowed by a link on how to plan your trip

 ### *Mauritius page*